Social Media Advantages and Disadvantages Essay

 The advantages of social media are maintaining communication, sharing knowledge, and enhancing business.

 Additionally, Social media have become the most convenient tool for imparting and sharing knowledge.
 People can easily perceive how difficult educational life would be without using social networking platforms.
 Every student acknowledges that Google has become the best lecturer for asking questions and seeking knowledge from the Google search engine.
-For example, educators adopt Google meet and webinar meeting platforms such as Facebook, WhatsApp, LinkedIn, Zoom meeting, Google Meet, etc. So, social media are the best grace of technologies from the perspective of sharing knowledge and expertise.
+For example, educators adopt Google Meet and webinar meeting platforms such as Facebook, WhatsApp, LinkedIn, Zoom meetings, Google Meet, etc. So, social media are the best grace of technologies from the perspective of sharing knowledge and expertise.

 Furthermore, social media have a tremendous positive impact on the company from the viewpoint of marketing policy.
 Social media help organizations communicate with potential customers virtually.
 For example, the organization utilizes its official social media pages for corporate branding, product branding, social media marketing, paid marketing, website traffic enhancement, promotion, etc. In sum, selling products and services online has been more straightforward for the blessing of social media.